Touring Caravan Insurance

 Touring Caravan Insurance FAQs

-When comparing touring caravan insurance quotes, keep in mind that installing security devices such as a wheel clamp may reduce the premium cost for some policies, storing your caravan in a secure CaSSOA location when it is not in use could lower your costs.
+When comparing touring caravan insurance quotes, keep in mind that installing security devices such as a wheel clamp may reduce the premium cost for some policies.
+Storing your caravan in a secure CaSSOA location when it is not in use could also lower your costs.
 If you have passed an approved towing course, you may also be offered reduced premiums.

 This varies greatly depending on the insurance provider and the policy you have selected.
-Be sure to check the results page to see if “European Cover” is provided and check for any country exclusions before you complete your purchase with the broker.
+Be sure to check the results page to see if “European Cover” is provided, and check for any country exclusions before you complete your purchase with the broker.

 The serial number is also known as the CRiS number and it can be found on the windows of the caravan, on the frame by the door or inside the gas locker.
 Providing this number might reduce the cost of your premium from some of the insurers on our panel.